dgageot/maven-timeline/README.md

 # How to use?

-Add this section to your `pom.xml`:
+Add this snipplet in the "build" section to your `pom.xml`:

 ```xml
 <extensions>